awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/configure-greengrass-core-v2.md

 AWS IoT Greengrass core devices communicate with AWS IoT Core using the MQTT messaging protocol with TLS client authentication\.
 By convention, MQTT over TLS uses port 8883\.
 However, as a security measure, restrictive environments might limit inbound and outbound traffic to a small range of TCP ports\.
 For example, a corporate firewall might open port 443 for HTTPS traffic, but close other ports that are used for less common protocols, such as port 8883 for MQTT traffic\.
 Other restrictive environments might require all traffic to go through an HTTP proxy before connecting to the internet\.

 **Note**
 Greengrass core devices that run [Greengrass nucleus component](greengrass-nucleus-component.md) v2\.0\.3 and earlier use port 8443 to connect to the AWS IoT Greengrass data plane endpoint\.
 These devices must be able to connect to this endpoint on port 8443\.
-For more information, see [Allowing endpoints](#allow-endpoints-proxy)\.
+For more information, see [Allow device traffic through a proxy or firewall](allow-device-traffic.md)\.

 To enable communication in these scenarios, AWS IoT Greengrass provides the following configuration options:
 + **MQTT communication over port 443**\.
 If your network allows connections to port 443, you can configure the Greengrass core device to use port 443 for MQTT traffic instead of the default port 8883\.
 This can be a direct connection to port 443 or a connection through a network proxy server\.
 Unlike the default configuration, which uses certificate\-based client authentication, MQTT on port 443 uses the [device service role](device-service-role.md) for authentication\.